danmarino1/data_science_practice/explaining_nlp.md

 - Semantic Nuances: Bidirectional context allows BERT to capture the semantic meaning of a word in a way that unidirectional models cannot.
 For example, in the sentence "He was running a race," understanding both "He was running" and "a race" helps to understand that "running" here is a sport, not fleeing.
 - Disambiguation: Words with multiple meanings can be better disambiguated.
 For example, the word "bank" in "river bank" and "savings bank" would receive different embeddings because of the surrounding context.
 - Better Performance: This bidirectional understanding contributes to BERT's state-of-the-art performance on a variety of NLP tasks.

-In essence, BERT's bidirectional context understanding is a result of its Transformer architecture and the MLM objective during pre-training, which together allow it to consider the full context of a word—both the words that come before it and the words that come after.
+In essence, BERT's bidirectional context understanding is a result of its Transformer architecture and the MLM objective during pre-training, which together allow it to consider the full context of a word: both the words that come before it and the words that come after.
 This results in rich, contextual word representations.

 ### What are the challenges BERT addresses in natural language processing?
 BERT addresses several longstanding challenges in Natural Language Processing, revolutionizing how machines understand and process language.
 There are several key challenges BERT tackles well: